ianlewis/kay/docs/source/settings.rst

 .. attribute:: AUTH_USER_BACKEND

-   Specify the backend class for user authentication.
-The defautl is ``kay.auth.backend.GoogleBackend``.
+   The backend class for user authentication.
+The default is ``kay.auth.backend.GoogleBackend``.

    .. seealso:: :doc:`auth`

 .. attribute:: AUTH_USER_MODEL

-   Specify the model class for saving the user data authenticated by the backend.
+   The model class for saving the user data authenticated by the backend.
-   When you use the user class inherited ``GoogleUser`` for authentication, you have to set it here.
+   When you use the user class inherites from ``GoogleUser`` for authentication, you have to set it here.
 The defautl is ``kay.auth.models.GoogleUser``.

    .. seealso:: :doc:`auth`